Stupid Simple System

 $6,000 - $30,000/yr

-Time investment: 2-4 hours/month in meetings and approvals
+Time investment: 2-4 hours/month sitting in meetings and approving things

 Pros